Security and Hackers

 What to Do

 WordPress is a very well supported and frequently patched platform, but there’s no such thing as perfect security.
+However you can enhance it by using service like vpnhut.

 There is however such a thing as very secure and being prepared.